crach-ad/crachToDo/README.md

 A themed task management application with gamification features, powered by Next.js and Firebase.

+## Deployed Version

+Check out the live application, deployed on Vercel!

 ## Features

 - **Cyberpunk Theme**: Immersive UI with cyberpunk aesthetics